Categories

 Food

 If the event serves them, we make the following assumptions about each attendee’s daily consumption of food and beverages.
-Non-alcoholic beverages: three per day Alcoholic beverages: one per day Snacks: three per day Meals: One per day
+Non-alcoholic beverages: three per day Alcoholic beverages: one per day Snacks: One per day Meals: Three per day.

 Limitations